 David Baker - artist and photographer

 Welcome to my art Projects.
 Here you will find my original watercolour and acrylic paintings since October 2012 and hundreds of photographs, some recognisable and others, artistic.

 I’m a visual artist and photographer in Adelaide, South Australia.
-I enjoy experimenting with a variety of media and techniques to get the feeling I want to express in my art.
+I enjoy experimenting with a variety of media and techniques to create a story in my art.

 I like the words of Monet where he says that "a landscape (or indeed anything ed.) does not exist in its own right, since its appearance changes at every moment; but the surrounding atmosphere brings it to life - the light and the air which vary continually.
 For me, it is the ambiance which gives subjects their life and value.It's the same as words carrying different meanings depending on the body language.